Located on Florida’s east coast, Port Canaveral is the closest cruise port to Orlando and its world-class theme parks and entertainment options.

 Roughly halfway down the Florida peninsula, Port Canaveral is in a great spot for cruising.
-Ports of call in both the Caribbean and Bahamas are easily accessible, and are the main destinations.
+Ships sailing from the homeport can easily access ports of call in the Caribbean and Bahamas.

 Additionally, because of its proximity to the Bahamas, most itineraries sailing from Port Canaveral include a stop at one of the cruise line private islands located there, including Castaway Cay (Disney Cruise Line), Perfect Day at CocoCay (Royal Caribbean Group), Half Moon Cay and Princess Cays (Carnival Corporation), Ocean Cay (MSC Cruises), and Great Stirrup Cay (Norwegian Cruise Line Holdings).

-Cruise terminals at Port Canaveral are divided into two complexes, “A” which are on the north side, and “B” which are on the south side.
+Cruise terminals at Port Canaveral are divided into two complexes: “A” on the north side and “B” on the south side.

-Terminals in the A complex include five, six, eight, and 10 and broadly serve Norwegian and Disney.
+Terminals in the A complex include 5, 6, 8, and 10 and serve Carnival, Norwegian, and Disney.

-B complex terminals one, two, and three are the home of Carnival, Royal Caribbean and MSC.
+B complex terminals 1, 2, and 3 are the home of Carnival, Royal Caribbean, and MSC Cruises.

-Terminal 3 is the newest addition to the port and is expected to host Carnival Cruise Line’s upcoming ship, Mardi Gras.
+Terminal 3 is the newest addition to the port and hosts Carnival Cruise Line’s upcoming ship, Mardi Gras.